-The course will use the Canvas system, but The full course will not be open in Canvas until the official class start date on September 26, 2022.
-(I will open the first block of the Canvas course at 12:01 AM Saturday Morning, September 10, 2022).
+The course will use the Canvas system, but the full course will not be open in Canvas until the official class start date on April 6, 2024.
 When you do open the course in Canvas after registering, you will find that all but the first block of the course is "grayed out" and inaccessible.
 I strongly recommend that you watch the videos about the class and the labs I have provided in that first block of the Canvas course.
 I also strongly recommend that you obtain a copy of the text before the class begins, and purchase access to the virtual labs also.
-Before the rest of the course "unlocks" for you, (1) the date must be September 26 or later, and (2) you must have completed the "student contract" in which you verify that you have read and understand the major content of the syllabus.
+Before the rest of the course "unlocks" for you, (1) the date must be April 6 or later, and (2) you must have seen the online videos on the syllabus and how to do the labs and completed the "student contract" in which you verify that you have read and understand the major content of the syllabus.
 Only then will you have access to the blocks for the 10 Units of the course.